-Goal 1: Improve diverse voices on Commission and committees and in MORPC's work Goal 2: Commit to the preparation of a culturally competent workforce and Commission
+Goal 1: Improve diverse voices on MORPC's Commission, committees and in MORPC's work Goal 2: Commit to the preparation of a culturally competent workforce and Commission

 Infrastructure Strategy Staff E.D.
-Chief of Staff Review and modify Commission structure to add up to seven at-large two- C&E Director year term seats to the Board as regional representatives Bylaws Executive your term south to the Board as regional representatives Committee Committee Add a regional representative to the Executive Committee Membership Help members understand the value of diversity and inclusion through community presentations to the Board - Implement 1 MORPC 1 Voice Speaker Series Board Encourage and actively assist manufacture assumities in manufacture MORDO C&E Director Encourage and actively assist member communities in populating MORPC committees and working groups with more diverse membership Diversity Officer Committees and working groups with more diverse membership Membership Identify training opportunities and resources for Board development Officer Pipeline - Engage young adults (18-36) to help communicate agency goals and activities, to obtain meaningful feedback on regional issues, and to develop a pipeline of young leaders for MORPC and local government boards C&E Director Engage a diverse, regional group of high school students in meaningful Membership Officer Board learning and feedback on regional issues Diversity Officer Dodia Create a plan to add more diversity to MORPC committees and working C&E Director Committees groups Diversity Officer Identify and provide diversity training twice per year to staff Diversity Officer Staff Identify additional opportunities to post job recruitment notices H.R.
-Employee C&E Director Advisory Group Obtain team member input quarterly on Diversity & Inclusion efforts Diversity Officer
+Chief Operating Officer C&E Senior It has been discussed to modify the Commission structure to add up to Director seven at-large two-year term seats to the Board as regional representatives Bylaws Committee Executive Also, to potentially add a regional representative to the Executive Membership Committee Committee Officer Help members understand the value of diversity, equity and inclusion through community presentations, panel discussions and special events for the Board C&E Senior Encourage and actively assist member communities in populating MORPC Director committees and working groups with more diverse membership Membership Board Officer Doard Identify training opportunities and resources for Board development Diversity Officer Pipeline - Engage young adults (18-36) to help communicate agency goals and activities, to obtain meaningful feedback on regional issues, and to C&E Senior develop a pipeline of young leaders for MORPC and local government boards Director Membership Engage a diverse, regional group of high school students in meaningful Officer Board learning and feedback on regional issues Diversity Officer 20010 Create a plan to add more diversity to MORPC committees and working C&E Senior groups Director Committees Diversity Officer Identify and provide diversity trainings twice per year for staff to attend , , , , , , , , , , , , , , , , , , , Identify additional opportunities to post job recruitment notices to amplify Diversity Officer Staff MORPC careers amongst diverse talent H.R.

-Many of the governance and structural recommendations in this Area were the result of a five-month external facing effort in 2018 with the Diversity in Local Government Working Group, whose focus centered on three main goals:
+Many of the governance and structural recommendations in this area were the result of a five-month external facing effort in 2018 with the Diversity in Local Government Working Group, whose focus centered on three main goals:

-- 1. Discuss and review regionally-focused diversity initiatives and communication strategies - 2.
+- 1. Discuss and review regionally focused diversity initiatives and communication strategies - 2.
 Seek approaches to improve diverse representation and voices in MORPC's work, committees and members - 3.
 Develop specific action items based upon best practices to be funded in the 2019 MORPC Budget

-The Working Group was comprised of 18 representatives from local governments, diverse non-profit organizations and organizations who primary focus is to serve diverse populations.
+The working group was comprised of 18 representatives from local governments, diverse non-profit organizations and organizations who primary focus is to serve diverse populations.
 Speakers from Atlanta, GA, City of Kettering, OH and Brevard County, FL shared their efforts to include diverse voices in their engagement efforts, communications and governance.

-Community Advisory Committee Reorganization - One recommendation that will drive the addition of more diverse voices in MORPC's bodies of work is the reorganization of the Community Advisory Committee (CAC).
-As stipulated in the Public Involvement Plan for the metropolitan planning organization (MPO), the CAC is a committee of citizens and special interest groups that advise the Transportation Policy Committee, a standing committee of the Commission.
+Community Advisory Committee As stipulated in the Public Involvement Plan for the metropolitan planning organization (MPO), the CAC is a committee of citizens and special interest groups that advise the Transportation Policy Committee, a standing committee of the Commission.
+CAC is comprised of volunteers representing a broad segment of the population including, but not limited to, low-income and minority households and those traditionally underserved by transportation.
 The Chair of the CAC serves on the Transportation Policy Committee.
 The CAC members represent specific geographical areas and demographic representation of the transportation planning area.
 The transportation planning area for the MPO includes Delaware and Franklin counties, Bloom and Violet townships in Fairfield County, New Albany, Pataskala and Etna Township in Licking County, and Jerome Township in Union County.
-The committee meets once a month in the evening where transportation related projects, studies and plans are reviewed, discussed and acted upon.
+The committee meets once a month, eight times a year, in the evening where transportation related projects, studies and plans are reviewed, discussed and acted upon.